mfinelli/git-backup/README.md

 `.gitbackup` file.
 It is basically just another bash script that defines the variables that we need which we source before running the backup.

-You can encrypy using either a standard PGP recipient or using a password.
+You can encrypy using either a standard PGP recipient (public key encryption) or by using a password.
 You'll also need to provide the list of repositories to backup and the name of the bucket into which the backup will be saved.

 **N.B.** That at the moment this only supports repositories in the `git@git:group/repository.git` format since it stores repositories by user or project.

+If you prefer armored output set `ARMOR=true` in your configuration.

-### Recipient Encryption
+### Public Key Encryption

 ```shell
 # List of recipients can be email addresses or key ids.